 - Tell a story.
 Your video should have a start, middle with rising tension, and a resolution at the end.

 - Have a goal.
 What do you want your viewers to do following the video?
 It can be to sign up for your email list or follow your YouTube channel.
 Always have a call to action for viewers to do.

 - For longer videos, change views and angles.
 Sitting in one position over many minutes can get boring.
 Instead, create interest by using different shots or integrating graphics and other features.

 - Use the same branding (logo etc) as you have on your website and other business marketing materials.
 Don’t forget to include your website URL in the video.

 - Make use of YouTube’s description.
 If you post your video on YouTube, use the description to not only indicate what’s in the video and the benefits viewers will get, but also, information about your website and how to follow you on social media,

 - Embed your video on your website.
 This will increase interest and engagement on your website.
 If you built your site with WordPress, you can use a plugin to have a video gallery of all your videos on your site.

 - Use keywords in your video titles and description, just as you would for any other content to maximize SEO.

 If you’ve been resistant to using video, now is the time to overcome your hesitation.
-Video is too powerful a tool, and is only going to become more popular and expected by consumers, to not add it to your home business.
+The video is too powerful a tool and is only going to become more popular and expected by consumers, to not add it to your home business.